 Department of the Premier and Cabinet (Service Priority Review), Working Together: One Public Sector Delivering for WA (Final report), 2017, pp. 65-67.
-Department of the Premier and Cabinet, "Public Sector Reforms", 2018, (online) (accessed 12 September 2018).
-Office of the Audior General Western Australia, "Implementation of the GovNext-ICT program.
-Recommendations", 2018, (online) (accessed 12 September 2018).
-GovNext is intended to be a corroritatel, test-cost modernisation of the GovNext-ICT program.
-Test shift from a traditional 'own and manitan' to a syn-as-you-use' model, in response to the finding that many agencies deliver their services through legacy ICT models that fail to take advantage of significant improvements in both cost and function.
-Source: Office of the Audior General Western Australia, Implementation of the GovNext-ICT program, 2018, p.
-4. Office of the Audior General Western Australia, Implementation of the GovNext-ICT Program, 2018, p.
-4. Office of the Audior General Western Australia, Implementation of the GovNext-ICT Program, 2018, p.
-4. Office of the Audior General Western Australia, Implementation of the GovNext-ICT Program, 2018, p.
-4. Office of the Audior General Western Australia, Implementation of the GovNext-ICT Program, 2018, p.
-4. Department of Water and Enrichmental Regulations', Theory & Biodriversity Surveys for Kassesments' (ISGAY), 2018, (online) (accessed 17 September 2018).
+182 Department of the Premier and Cabinet, 'Public Sector Reforms', 2018, (online) (accessed 12 September 2018).

+Office of the Auditor General Western Australia, 'Implementation of the GovNext-ICT program: Recommendations', 2018, (online) (accessed 12 September 2018).

+GovNext is intended to be a coordinated, least-cost modernisation of ICT functionality and delivery.
+It represents a shift from a traditional 'own and maintain' to a 'pay-as-you-use' model, in response to the finding that many agencies deliver their services through legacy ICT models that fail to take advantage of significant improvements in both cost and function.
+Source

+Office of the Auditor General Western Australia, Implementation of the GovNext-ICT program, 2018, p.
+4. Office of the Auditor General Western Australia, Implementation of the GovNext-ICT Program, 2018, pp. 7-8.

+Department of Water and Environmental Regulation, 'Index of Biodiversity Surveys for Assessments (IBSA)', 2018, (online) (accessed 17 September 2018)

 Hon.
-Francis Logan MLA, Toppling fumiture Bill to be introduced to Parliament, Media Statement, 7 October 2018; Explanatory Memorandum, Consumer Protection Legislation Amentment Bill 2016, p.
-2. The Department of Haalh, Department of Prinary Industries and Regional Development, and Department of Local Government, Sport and Cultural Industries also provided examples to the ERA of digitasticn of back end and front-end systems and processes.
+Francis Logan MLA, Toppling furniture Bill to be introduced to Parliament, Media Statement, 7 October 2018; Explanatory Memorandum, Consumer Protection Legislation

+Amendment Bill 2018, p.
+2 The Department of Health, Department of Primary Industries and Regional Development, and Department of Local Government, Sport and Cultural Industries also provided examples to 188 the ERA of digitisation of back end and front-end systems and processe

+Department of Mines and Petroleum, Annual Report 2016-17, 2017, pp. 38-39, 73.

 Department of Water, Annual Report 2016-17, 2017, pp. 44-46.
+190